Lender is taking legal action for repossession and eviction

 - an initial writ for repossession under section 24 of the Conveyancing and Feudal Reform (Scotland) Act 1970 (a section 24 notice).
 This is setting a court hearing date usually for 14 days after sending the letter.

 From a UK Supreme Court judgement on 24 November 2010 it has been decided that the only legal route to start a repossession is with a calling up notice.
 If you have had action taken against you by a notice of default or an initial writ get specialist advice from a Citizens Advice Bureau adviser or Shelter Scotland.

 It should explain clearly in the letter which procedure is being followed.

 If you have arrears on a loan for which your home is a security (a secured loan or a second mortgage) the lender may be able to demand the whole amount of the loan or second mortgage.
 If you have this type of loan or a business loan you should get advice from an experienced money adviser.
 You can get money advice from a Citizens Advice Bureau - where to get advice.

-What happens next if you can’t reach an agreement
+If you can’t reach an agreement to repay the arrears

 If you have not come to an agreement with your lender to repay the arrears and the lender can prove that it has met the pre-action requirements it will apply to the court to repossess your home.

 It's worth remembering that it is almost never too late to try and come to an agreement with your lender.